kdn251/interviews/README.md

    pointing to the next node by means of a pointer.
 It is a data structure consisting of a group of nodes which together represent a sequence.
  * **Singly-linked list**: linked list in which nodes have pointers to the next node and the last node points to null
- * **Doubly-linked list**: linked list in which nodes have two pointers to points to *both* the previous node and the next node
+ * **Doubly-linked list**: linked list in which nodes have two pointers which points to *both* the previous node and the next node
  * **Circular-linked list**: linked list in which nodes have pointers to the next node and the last node points again to the head
  * Time Complexity:
    * Access: `O(n)`